 At the very least, just give it a shot and see how you like it.
 Try purchasing some meal prep boxes online (they can be pretty cheap!) and plan your meals for just 3 weeks.
 See if you don’t start noticing a difference in your mindset toward food and nutrition!

 Set attainable workout goals

 Your next step is to set workout goals.
 What sort of workout are you looking for?
 Do you want to bulk up and build muscle?
 Or do you prefer a leaner frame built by a few months of cardio?
+How often do you visit a fitness center or a gym for workout?
 Whichever workout routine you set your mind to, be sure that you set attainable goals.

 What does that mean?
 Well, too many people find a picture of their favorite athlete, model, or yogi and say that they want their body to look like theirs after just a couple months.
 Then, when it doesn’t happen (because working out takes much longer than that!) they get discouraged and stop working out altogether.

 Instead, pace yourself, focus on building strength and endurance on your own time, and remember to be patient.
 True strength can take months, even years to build.

 In addition to setting attainable workout goals, don’t forget self-care.
 Self-care is hugely important in maintaining a healthy lifestyle.
 Things you can do to take care of yourself, include a spa day every once in a while, better your skin care routine, take time to read books that make you happy or even treating yourself to some flowers.